 Confessing your dependency on loved ones is significant in recovery, as not doing so can aid in maintaining a disposition of secrecy that can cause a relapse.
 Becoming clean means coming clean.
 Sharing your burdens with your loved ones is a major step in the right direction.

 Though making the decision to share your substance abuse problem with loved ones might be liberating, actually doing so is easier said than done.
 Most addicts have a difficult time finding the right time and place, as well as, the right words when trying to share such a serious secret with loved ones.

-In our next post, Legacy Freedom, Drug Rehab in Charlotte, will offer several strategies an addict can implement when explaining their addiction to loved ones.
+In our next post, Freedom Detox, Drug Rehab in Charlotte, will offer several strategies an addict can implement when explaining their addiction to loved ones.
 Be sure to visit back with us soon.